jrroosevelt/VS2PCG/game_modes.md

 characters on your side can use the locations where you have a marker as if they were in your resource row.
 When a location is used this way, turn it face down.
 (Turn it face up at the start of the next Part.)

 ## Story Mode: Time Traveler
-When you set up the game for Part 3, after both players are done mulliganing (if necessary), Player A puts the top ten or seven cards from their deck
+When you set up the game for Part 3, after both players are done mulliganing (if necessary), Player A puts the top ten or seven cards from their deck into their resource row.
+If any of these are locations, turn them face up.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODkzODIwMDMsNTgyOTU2MzExXX0=
+eyJoaXN0b3J5IjpbMTc5NTY5Nzg5Myw1ODI5NTYzMTFdfQ==
 -->